Felicity Baker

 How Is Your Self-Care?

 An important aspect of resilience, self-care enables us to take time out, step back from the coal face and ensure we are as strong psychologically, emotionally and physically as we can be to face the next challenge.
-So we wanted to encourage you to ask yourself how is your self-care, to notice when your self-care is slipping and to give you some ideas about what you can do to keep your batteries charged.
+This blog is an opportunity for you to reflect on how is your self-care, to notice if your self-care is slipping and to give you some ideas about what you can do to keep your batteries charged.

 When times are good self-care is something we don’t need to spare much thought for.
 It happens without us having to consciously make ourselves do it.
-However, during challenging times, when we are fire-fighting, doing all we can to survive and support our families and friends to get through, it is easy to lose sight of our own self-care.
+However, during challenging times, when we are fire-fighting, doing what we can to survive and to support our families and friends, it is easy to lose sight of our own self-care.

 Self-care and resilience